Gurpartap/cognizant/README.md

 Cognizant can be administered using the `cognizant` command line utility.
 This is an application for performing administration tasks like monitoring, starting, stopping processes or loading configuration and processes' information.

-PS: Currently the following methods are not implemented.
-However, there's a way to manage already defined processes by using `telnet /path/to/cognizantd.sock` and then `start my-process`, etc. See `lib/cognizant/server/commands.rb` for more commands.

 Here's how you tell cognizant to start monitoring new processes:

     $ cognizant load ./examples/redis-server.rb # find this file in source code